HorizenOfficial/horizen-academy-v2/docs/architecture/blockchain-nodes.md

 ## How to Run an Ethereum Node?

-Running a node on Ethereum allows you to store the blockchains transaction history and participate more directly in network consensus and security.
+Running a node on Ethereum allows you to store the blockchain's transaction history and participate more directly in network's consensus and security.

 An Ethereum node can be run using any personal computer by downloading the software that contains a copy of the Ethereum blockchain and verifies transactions.